Start

 If you're an adventurous traveler looking for a quality, yet affordable option, as well a place to meet other travelers, hostels are a great choice.
 You’ll find many hostel options around la Candelaria which, apart from being a lovely colonial district, is also the most convenient spot from which to explore the city and its main sites.
 Access around la Candelaria to public transport is easy, and you’ll find many places to stop for some delicious home brewed Colombian coffee, lunch, or an evening drink.

-Dreamer Bogotá, (opening in 2023) is located in La Candelaria, is a recently renovated and an excellent option for those that want a cozy, comfortable and conveniently located home base while visiting Bogotá.
-It overlooks the park, Parque de los Periodistas Gabriel Garcia Marquez, and also has panoramic views of Cerro de Monserrate.
+The newly designed, Dreamer Bogotá, (opened in 2023) is well worth a visit.
+Located in La Candelaria, this beautiful botique hostel isan excellent option for those that want a cozy, comfortable and conveniently located home base while visiting Bogotá.
+It overlooks the famous park, Parque de los Periodistas, and also has panoramic views of Cerro de Monserrate from its beautiful rooftop deck.

 Bogota is a city that has something for everyone.
 Whether you are looking to party all night, dance the salsa, or take in some of the city's rich history and culture, Bogota will not disappoint.
 With a vast array fo neighborhoods to explore, from La Candelaria to Chapinero-Zona T, and the Zona Rosa, you will find yourself with plenty to explore.
 With so many accommodations and nightlife options to choose from, we hope we have given you just a taste of what this amazing city has to offer.
 Be sure to add Bogota to your list of places to visit in 2022!